 Risks to Toronto Hydro's franchise interests may also result from impairment to Toronto Hydro's image in the community, public confidence or brand.
 Toronto Hydro is committed to delivering safe and reliable electricity to its customers in an environmentally responsible manner at optimal costs.
-Negative perceptions regarding this commitment could impact the public's perception of Toronto Hydro.
-In addition, events and/or external factors that draw negative media attention to Toronto Hydro could cause reputational damages and impact Toronto Hydro's business and relationship with its stakeholders.
-These factors could lead customers, governments and regulators to look more favourably to alternative services and service providers to utility-based electricity distribution.
+Negative views regarding this commitment could impact the public's perception of Toronto Hydro.
+In addition, events and/or external factors that draw negative media attention to Toronto Hydro could cause reputational damage and impact Toronto Hydro's business and relationship with its stakeholders.
+These factors could lead customers, governments and regulators to look more favourably to alternative services and service providers as compared to utility-based electricity distribution.

-Toronto Hydro has dedicated personnel focused on monitoring external competitive factors and industry developments, including alternative service providers and technologies, through indicators such as customer engagements related to innovative technologies and pre-assessment requests and connection applications for energy storage.
-Toronto Hydro is also focused on enhancing the intelligence, automation and interactivity of LDC's electricity distribution grid to support the reliability of its core infrastructure grid operations, promote greater value, and deliver solutions for its customers.
+Toronto Hydro is focused on monitoring external competitive factors and industry developments, including alternative service providers and technologies, through indicators such as customer engagements related to innovative technologies and pre-assessment requests and connection applications for energy storage.
+Toronto Hydro is also focused on enhancing the intelligence, automation and interactivity of LDC's electricity distribution grid to support the reliability of its core infrastructure grid operations, prepare for increased electricity demand from net zero GHG emission policies, promote greater value, and deliver solutions for its customers.
 Additionally, Toronto Hydro takes measures to maintain relationships with its customers to better understand the specific needs and expectations of each class of customer.
-Toronto Hydro conducts customer research and consultations in the ordinary course of its operations, and as part of the development of its rate application whereby it directly considered customer preferences and feedback, in addition to other inputs, as part of developing its business plan.
-Toronto Hydro also has dedicated personnel focused on the utility's key account customers, which respond to issues raised by large commercial and industrial customers and assists with their energy management needs.
+Toronto Hydro conducts customer research and consultations in the ordinary course of its operations, and as part of the development of its rate application whereby it directly considers customer preferences and feedback, in addition to other inputs, as part of developing its business plan.
+Toronto Hydro also has dedicated personnel focused on the utility's key account customers, who respond to issues raised by large commercial, industrial and institutional customers and assist with their energy management needs.
 Through these types of engagements, Toronto Hydro can monitor its customers' specific needs and can work with them to develop energy solutions.